atk4/dsql/docs/expressions.rst

     Template which is used when rendering.
 You can set this with either `new Expression("show tables")` or `new Expression(["show tables"])` or `new Expression(["template" => "show tables"])`.

+.. php:attr:: connection

+    PDO connection object or any other DB connection object.

 .. php:attr:: escapeChar